- Important: Read This Section Before Running BatchMan

 The name of the folder you selected will be added to the Files In: field in the BatchMan dialog box.

-Adding a Recursive Directory of Drawing Files / Recurse Folder
+Adding a Folder and Subfolders of Drawing Files

-A recursive directory will include a folder you select, along with and all drawings in subfolders under the selected folder.
+A folder and subfolders (aka a recursive directory) will include a folder you select, along with all drawings in subfolders under the selected folder.

-To add a recursive directory of DWG files, click Recurse Folder.
+To add a folder and subfolders of DWG files, click Add Folder + Subfolders.

 Browse to and select the folder that contains the subfolders with the drawings you want to process.